My Story, My Manifesto

-In my last year of law school, I ran for office to represent my ccommunity, serving as State Assemblywoman for four years representing Assembly District 28, serving the same community I grew up in and had also spent so much of my youth incarcerated in.
+In my last year of law school, I ran for office to represent my community, serving as State Assemblywoman representing Assembly District 28, serving the same community I grew up in and had also spent so much of my youth incarcerated in.
 While in office, I successfully passed systemic change and improvement to the way young people are tested by our high schools, protected consumers from predatory practices, and shielded victims of domestic violence from abusers.

 After my last election in 2016; a high profile full-of-controversy race; I took everything I learned about effective communication to the digital and social media space.
 As a media executive, I began adding to my arsenal of tools to understand the changing landscape of communications, but also better advocate for underrepresented voices in main stream media.